cansuciloglu/Online_Banking_System/README.md

 * Admin Module <br>
 * Bank Teller Module <br>

-# TECHNOLOGY USED
-Spring boot for Autoconfiguration
-Spring MVC For Web application development
-JSP used for User Interface
-JPA , Hibernate used
-Database Used MySQL

 > #PROJECT RUN COMMAND
 - download zip folder
 - unzip and open folder with netbeans/eclipse ide